poenneby/practical-clojurescript/README.md

 Congratulations, you've built a web application for looking up French monuments with ClojureScript and Reagent!

-We are of course only scratching the surface of what is possible using Clojure but I hope you have now got an idea of what you can achieve with relatively little code.
+We are of course only scratching the surface of what is possible using Clojure(Script) but I hope you have now got an idea of what you can achieve with relatively little code.
 And that you will want to continue to learn this programming language.